zeh/vscode-dasm/client/README.md

 ## Acknowledgements

 This extension uses the original [dasm macro assembler](http://dasm-dillon.sourceforge.net/) via [dasmjs](https://github.com/zeh/dasmjs), an [emscripten](https://github.com/kripken/emscripten)-compiled version of the original C code.
 This is ran on the background, as a language server tracked as [a separate part of this repository](/server/README.md).

-It also uses [Javatari](https://github.com/ppeccin/javatari.js) to preview Atari-compatible ROMs.

 And finally, this extension was heavily inspired by the [8bitworkshop](http://8bitworkshop.com/?platform=vcs&file=examples%2Fhello) web-based Atari development IDE (but shares no code with it except for its reliance on Javatari).
 One could say this extension is an attempt to create a similar Atari development experience, but within a dedicated standalone desktop application.
 [Buy their book](https://www.amazon.com/gp/product/1541021304/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=pzp-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01N4DSRIZ&linkId=04d39e274c06e6c93b93d20a9a977111) to show your support.